 Positive reinforcement training is payment for desirable behaviors and for making good choices.
-It is proactive, purposeful and specific.
+It is proactive, purposeful, and specific.
 It is teaching that is not based on fear.
 A soft, neutral tone of voice is used.
-Positive reinforcement training is not permissive, loud, sharp, forceful, painful, reactive or dependent on manipulation of the dog’s body.
+Positive reinforcement training is not permissive, loud, sharp, forceful, painful, reactive, or dependent on the manipulation of the dog’s body.

 Observe, Mark, Reward